 A package of measures to help businesses in England build back better following the pandemic has been announced by the Government.

-The Department for International Trade’s (DIT) Export Growth Plan provides additional financial support and expertise, some of which is targeted towards Derbyshire and Nottinghamshire based businesses.
+The Department for International Trade’s (DIT) Export Growth Plan provides additional financial support and expertise, some of which is targeted towards specific regions that are most in need.

 The plan includes a £38 million Internationalisation Fund for small businesses, which will help up to 7,600 SMEs in England grow their overseas trading and strengthen their business.

 Additional support for exporters will be provided by 64 new International Trade Advisers (ITAs), many of them working closely with Local Enterprise Partnerships (LEPs), who will lend their expertise to small businesses in the Midlands Engine, Northern Powerhouse, and South West.

 A new pilot Export Academy will also be introduced to support smaller businesses in the same areas.